Special Worship Services Throughout the Year

 LONGEST NIGHT WORSHIP: Held in the Chapel on a Tuesday evening in late December.
 This service on the longest, darkest night of the year is especially for those who for whatever reason find it hard to face the holidays.
 A reception is held following the service.

-CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve at 2:30 pm, 5 pm, 7:30 pm and 11 pm in the Sanctuary.
+CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: join the live stream.

 ELEMENTS OF REFORMED WORSHIP